2018 Pakistan Super League: Qualifier 1

 The qualifiers meant the top two teams on the table, Karachi and Islamabad, would face off.
 Karachi Kings won the toss and chose to bat first.
 One of the openers Khurram Manzoor, got out early while the other Joe Denly got his half century before getting out hit-wicket.
 Their number 3 batsman Babar Azam also got out cheaply as he got out second ball for a silver duck.
-Next came in Karachi's captain Eoin Morgan who made 21 before being sent back to the pavalion.
+Next came in Karachi's captain Eoin Morgan who made 21 before being sent back to the pavilion.
 The top-scorer of the kings innings was Colin Ingram with an unbeaten 61 helping Karachi get to 150.
 The pick of the bowlers was the former Pakistan international Mohammad Sami with 2-20.
 In response the game never looked in doubt as a quickfire 94 not out from Luke Ronchi sent Islamabad to the final.
 Ronchi was well supported by the other opener Sahibzada Farhan who made 29 with Samit Patel hitting the winning runs, to get the fastest victory in terms of balls remaining ever in the PSL at the time.